Strandgaard96/vehicle_collision_webpage/docs/README.md

 Brooklyn has the highest amount of injuries in this period.
 However, when looking at road users, Brooklyn is quite average.
 Further observations are:

 * Manhatten has a high percentage of pedestrians and cyclists getting injured compared to other boroughs.
 * All boroughs have a high percentage of motorists getting injured, with manhatten the lowest of 40 %.
-Staten Island have a whole 82% of motorists getting injured!
+Staten Island have a whole 82% percent of cases where the injured are motorists.
 At the same time, scoring low percentages for pedestrians and cyclists.

 ## Age group and gender distribution